 We all know how relaxing and fulfilling our favorite crafts can be.
-This crochet tutorial for beginners is a great tool to keep in your back pocket if you ever want to share your enjoyment and make it easy for an aspiring crocheter to learn.
+This crochet tutorial for beginners is a great tool to keep in your back pocket whenever you're trying a new stitch or sharing your new skills with someone else!

-This bundle was created with the user-friendly instruction of Linda Permann, Craftsy’s own in-house Crochet instructor (Crochet Embellishments and Crochet: Beyond Rectangles), and crochet experts Ashley Little and Andrea Sanchez (with the liaising help of our lovely Instructor Liaison, Jessica Hutton).
+This bundle was created with the user-friendly instruction of Linda Permann, Craftsy's own in-house Crochet instructor (she teaches Crochet Embellishments and Crochet: Beyond Rectangles), and crochet experts Ashley Little and Andrea Sanchez (with the liaising help of our lovely Instructor Liaison, Jessica Hutton).

 This step-by-step guide walks through crocheting a chain, as well as single and double crochet, and includes a handy guide to crochet abbreviations and fabulous photography to give your new crocheter visual pointers along the way.